 - You should understand and leverage all of the ways that people are different to utilize a broad range of perspectives in your decision-making.
 We believe that a diverse workforce is a more creative and productive workforce.
 Through our differences, we can improve our ability to solve problems.

-- You should seek out qualified minority and women with whom to do business, when possible and appropriate.
+- You should seek out qualified minorities and women with whom to do business, when possible and appropriate.

 Harassment can occur under many different conditions.
 The most common form of harassment is sexual harassment.
 In general, sexual harassment occurs when:

-- A request for a date, a sexual favor, or other verbal or physical conduct of a sexual nature that is unwelcome is made a condition of employment or used as the basis for employment decisions; or
+- A request for a date or sexual favor or other verbal or physical conduct of a sexual nature that is unwelcome is made a condition of employment or used as the basis for employment decisions

 Do’s and Don’ts